-Through our climate scenario analysis, we concluded that unmitigated climate risks (under warming scenario > 4°C warming) may result in a severe financial impact in the long-term.
-Under the warming scenario 1.5°C, much of the impact will be attributable to transition risks from enhanced emissions-reporting obligations.
-To address the risks and capitalise on opportunities associated with climate change, we will continuously build on our strategy to remain resilient as we progress in our sustainability journey.
+Through our climate scenario analysis, we concluded that unmitigated climate risks (under Warming Scenario 2: Hot House World) may lead to severe financial impacts in the long term.
+Under Warming Scenario 1: Orderly, the primary impact will be attributable to transition risks from the cost increase from enhanced GHG emissions-reporting obligations.
+To address these risks and capitalise on opportunities associated with climate change, we will continuously refine our strategy to remain resilient throughout our sustainability journey.